Clipper Circuits

 Figure 7: Shunt Parallel Negative Clipper

-In such a circuit the diode acts as a closed switch for a negative input voltage (i.e. Vi < O) and as an open switch for a positive input voltage (i.e. Vi O) the output waveform of the Circuit is the same as that of series negative clipper.
+In such a circuit the diode acts as a closed switch for a negative input voltage (i.e. Vi < O) and as an open switch for a positive input voltage (i.e. Vi O) the output waveform of the Circuit is the same as that of the series negative clipper.

 SHUNT OR PARALLEL NEGATIVE CLIPPER WITH BIAS

 In such a circuit clipping take place during the negative half cycle only when the input voltage (Vi < VB) the clipping level can be shifted up or down by varying the bias voltage (—VB).
-It will be interesting to know that if the polarity of the bias voltage is reversed, then the resulting circuits will be as shown in Fig 8 (b) Here the entire signal below the voltage level VII has been clipped off .
+It will be interesting to know that if the polarity of the bias voltage is reversed, then the resulting circuits will be as shown in Fig 8 (b) Here the entire signal below the voltage level VII has been clipped off.

 Biased Shunt/Parallel Negative Clipper